 - Change “Only you and admins” to “Anyone”

-When you first add the block to your dashboard, the block prompts you to connect to a Jira account.
+When you first add the app to your dashboard, the app prompts you to connect to a Jira account.
 Follow the on-screen instructions to allow Airtable connect to Jira Cloud.

 Enter your email: Use the email address linked to the API Key created under the Getting Started Section

-Enter your Jira Workspace name: This is the name of your Jira implementation - do not include .atlassian.net
+Enter your Jira Workspace name: This is the name of your Jira implementation.
+Then select either

 Save your API token: This is the code saved when creating the API Key under the Getting Started Section